kaishin/swift-trending-bitbar/README.md

 # Swift Trending for BitBar

-List Swift repositories tending on GitHub in a given period.
+A plugin for [BitBar](https://getbitbar.com) (free) to list Swift repositories tending on GitHub in a given period.

 ![Screenshot](screenshot.png "Screenshot")